dsidirop/pfUI-quickcast/README.md

   <br/>This is just one of the many issues plaguing the original '/pfcast' command that '/pfquickcast@heal' fixes right ouf of the box.

 - **Simplicity of Integration with Heal-Auto Ranking Addons**: The '/pfquickcast@heal' command works seamlessly and transparently with heal-auto-ranking addons that support it.<br/><br/>

   Unless you want to do something very advanced using your own custom LUA macro-script, there's absolutely no need to write counter-intuitive LUA scripts.<br/><br/>

-  This is how simply '/pfcast' is meant to be used with heal auto-ranking addons:<br/>
+  This is how simply '/pfquickcast@heal' is meant to be used with heal auto-ranking addons:<br/>

   ```lua
    /pfquickcast@heal Holy Light   -- the heal auto-ranking addon will intercept this call and cast the most appropriate rank of 'Holy Light' based on the target's health
   ```

-  With the '/pfquickcast@heal' approach if you decide to switch over to another heal-auto-ranking addon you don't have to edit any of your macros - just switch over to your new heal-auto-ranking addon and everything will work transparently (provided of course that your new heal-auto-ranking addon supports /pfquickcast@heal indeed).<br/><br/>
+  With the '/pfquickcast@heal' approach if you decide to switch over to another heal-auto-ranking addon you don't have to edit any of your macros - simply switch over to your new heal-auto-ranking addon and everything will work transparently (provided of course that your new heal-auto-ranking addon supports /pfquickcast@heal indeed).<br/><br/>

   Just for the sake of comparison, here's how '/pfcast' is meant to be used with heal auto-ranking addons:<br/>